hrch3k/AI-LegalXpert/README.md

-This project was made for OxAI Hackathon
+This project is MVP and was made for OxAI Hackathon so its not fully functional.

 # AI-LegalXpert